Raytto/news-collector/docs/db/db.spec.md

 ## Migration Note

-- October 2025: Added `category` column.
+- October 2025 (A): Added `category` column.
 Existing databases are migrated in-place by the manager script on startup.
-No change to the unique index.
+- October 2025 (B): New installs use `UNIQUE(link)` for de-duplication.
+Existing databases keep their previous unique index unless you explicitly migrate:
+  - `DROP INDEX IF EXISTS idx_info_unique;`
+  - `CREATE UNIQUE INDEX IF NOT EXISTS idx_info_link_unique ON info(link);`

 ## Maintenance